zeek/zeek/doc/input.rst

         Input Streams
                 An input stream corresponds to a single input source (usually a textfile).
-It defined the information necessary to find the source (e.g. the filename)
+It defined the information necessary to find the source (e.g. the filename), the reader that it used to get data from it (see below).

-        Filters
-                Each input stream has a set of filters attached to it, that determine exaclty what kind of information is read.
+                It also defines exactly what data is read from the input source.
                 There are two different kind of streams, event streams and table streams.
                 By default, event streams generate an event for each line read